-St. Lawrence Boat Works was founded just after World War I by Joseph Leyare in Ogdensburg, NY.
+The SLBW occupied the former buildings of the Spalding St. Lawrence Boat Company, which were owned by Joseph Leyare.
 Leyare had a long career building boats, first working for the St. Lawrence River Skiff, Canoe and Steam Launch Company in Clayton, NY, then the Spalding St. Lawrence Boat Company and Leyare Boat Works, the latter two also located in Odgensburg.
-During the war, Leyare was in Buffalo, NY, working for Glen Curtis building airplanes for the war effort.
+During the World War I, Leyare was in Buffalo, NY, working for Glen Curtis building airplanes for the war effort.

 All-Wood Models